lingpy/lingpy/README.md

 Builtin-modules should be imported "as is", without using aliases.

 ### Template for Scripts
-The scripts in which we write the modules should follow the following style-suggestions.
+The first lines of the scripts in which we write the modules should more or less confirm to the following template:

-#### Begin of the File

 ```python
 # author   : Max Mustermann